 This article addresses the timing of an arraignment.
 It also discusses what happens during a DUI arraignment.
 Finally, the article covers the right to counsel and when evidence becomes available to an accused person's attorney.

-When Will I Be Arrainged?
+When Will I Be Arraigned?

 What Happens During a DUI Arraignment?

-- Reads the criminal charge(s) against the person (now called the "defendant");
+- Reads the criminal charges against you, the defendant

-- Announces dates of future proceedings in the case, such as the preliminary hearing, pre-trial motions, and trial.
+- Announces dates of future proceedings in the case, such as the preliminary hearing, pre-trial motions, and trial

 When Will My Lawyer Get My Police Report and Documentation of Other Evidence Against Me?